 8 programme members to share the story and key messages

-Having worked with over 100 organisations we are convinced that the major reason corporate change programmes have such a low success rate is because they are communicated from the perspective of programme teams, not the audience.
+Having worked with 140 global brands we are convinced that the key reason change programmes have such a high failure rate is because they are communicated from the perspective of programme teams, not the audience.

-This seemed simple enough but the programme had been running for over a year, and its reputation wasn’t great, plus the changes were quite complex, and far from sexy.
+This seemed simple enough but the programme had been running for over a year, and its reputation wasn’t great, plus the changes were quite complex, and far from interesting.

-So what did we do?
-We brought together eight programme team members, two artists and a couple of communicators.
+So we brought together eight programme team members, our artists and a couple of communicators.

-We shut down our laptops, put away all the gantt charts and banned Powerpoint in any form for the day.
-Then we talked.
+We closed our laptops, rolled up the gantt charts and banned Powerpoint for the day.
+Then we just talked about…

 During this time our artists sketched the key points and we captured the language used – after a short while they started talking in metaphors, and using analogies from normal every day life – in other words they started describing the programme in plain English.
 The jargon vaporised and the passion returned to their voices.